WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

   -h, --help                 Show Help
 ```

-For example, there is a called `MagicalCryptoWallet.json`, the correct password is `pass`, but the user thinks it is `pasd`.
+For example, there is a wallet called `MagicalCryptoWallet.json`, the correct password is `pass`, but the user thinks it is `pasd`.

 ```
 $ wassabee findpassword --wallet:MagicalCryptoWallet